jakubtuchol/dailycodingproblem/README.md

       goal of minimizing cost while ensuring that no two neighboring houses are of the same color.
     * Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.
-* Problem #32
-    * Suppose you are given a table of currency exchange rates, represented as a 2D array.
-Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.
-    * There are no transaction costs and you can trade fractional quantities.
-* Problem #33
-    * Compute the running median of a sequence of numbers.
-That is, given a stream of numbers, print out the median of the list so far on each new element.
-    * Recall that the median of an even-numbered list is the average of the two middle numbers.
-    * For example, given the sequence `[2, 1, 5, 7, 2, 0, 5]`, your algorithm should print out:
-      ```
-      2
-      1.5
-      2
-      3.5
-      2
-      2
-      2
-      ```
-* Problem #34
-    * Given a string, find the palindrome that can be made by inserting the fewest number of characters as possible anywhere in the word.
-If there is more than one palindrome of minimum length that can be made, return the lexicographically earliest one (the first one alphabetically).
-    * For example, given the string "race", you should return "ecarace", since we can add three letters to it (which is the smallest amount to make a palindrome).
-There are seven other palindromes that can be made from "race" by adding three letters, but "ecarace" comes first alphabetically.
-    * As another example, given the string "google", you should return "elgoogle".
 * Problem #35
     * Given an array of strictly the characters 'R', 'G', and 'B', segregate the values of the array so that all the Rs come first, the Gs come second, and the Bs come last.
 You can only swap elements of the array.